Krodo

-Krodo was a Germanic god of the Saxons, according to the 1492 Saxon Chronicle incunable probably written by the Brunswick goldsmith Conrad Bothe (c.
+Krodo was a purported Germanic god of the Saxons, according to the 1492 Saxon Chronicle incunable probably written by the Brunswick goldsmith Conrad Bothe (c.
 1475 - c.
 1501) and printed in the studio of Peter Schöffer at Mainz.
 He is supposed to have been similar to the Roman god Saturn.
 Modern historians characterize the figure of Krodo as a fake (Janzen 2017).